tribecamp/placeholder-site/README.md

-# Tribecamp Placeholder Site
+# tribecamp-status

-The placeholder site that's currently being displayed on [tribecamp.com](https://tribecamp.com) while we're offline.
+📢 The status page for Tribecamp.

 ## License

-This project is licensed under the MIT license.
+This project is licensed under an MIT license.